-Many parents are concerned about the best age to start clarinet lessons for their child.
+Many people are curious about the best age to start clarinet lessons.
 The clarinet has a large number of keys and is fairly long and heavy so our recommended starting age is 7 -8 years.
-The most important factor to keep in mind is whether or not your child’s hands are large enough to cover all of the keys.
+The most important factor to keep in mind is whether or not your hands are large enough to cover all of the keys!

-As a wind instrument, it is also important that the child has the developed lung capacity to play effectively.
-Much like with our other woodwind instruments, we offer 1 – 1 and group lessons and encourage the children to take up opportunities within our partner orchestras and twice yearly concerts.
+As a wind instrument, it is also important that a child has the developed lung capacity to play effectively.
+Much like with our other woodwind instruments, we offer 1 – 1 and group lessons and encourage pupils to take up opportunities within our partner orchestras and twice yearly concerts.

 The clarinet is the most common of the woodwind instruments for children to learn and we have 15 clarinet teachers working with us.
 Susanna is a clarinettist (2nd to piano) and wanted to share some of the most famous and inspired pieces ever written for the clarinet.
 You’ll probably recognise a few!
 Scroll past the contact form, sit back and have a listen.